-Total Net Change in Fund Balances - Governmental Funds

-Capital outlays are reported in governmental funds as expenditures.
+Total Net Change in Fund Balances - Governmental Funds \$ 571,876 Capital outlays are reported in governmental funds as expenditures.
 However in the statement of activities, the cost of those assets is allocated over the estimated useful lives as depreciation expense.

-(5,990)Depreciation expense

-The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
+Capital outlay Depreciation/Amortization expense 9,733,420 (329,271) The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, and donations) is to decrease net position Sale of assets (2,670) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of actives.

-Principal repayment 7.975

-Long-term pension activity is not reported in governmental funds.

-Compensated absences

-Pension expense (1,177,682)Direct aid contributions 24.773

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-Other postemployment benefits expense (31,900)

-Change in Net Position - Governmental Activities (771,895)
+Principal repayment Lease proceeds 406,458 (9,602,095) Interest on long-term debt in the statement of actives differs from the amount reported in the governmental fund because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+In the statement of actives, however, interest expense is recognized as the interest t accrues, regardless of when it is due.
+(49,896) Long-term pension activity is not reported in governmental funds.
+Pension expense Direct aid contributions (410,063) 1,505 Bricet did contributions 1,000 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Compensated absences (7,193) Other postemployment benefits expense (26,947) Change in Net Position - Governmental Activities \$ 285,124